-If you are facing any legal proceedings, you should know the answer to this question: What is proof beyond a reasonable doubt?
+If you are facing criminal charges, you should know the answer to this question: What is proof beyond a reasonable doubt?

 Proof beyond a reasonable doubt is the legal standard in criminal cases, which include: